TalariaSoftware/ncmanager-help/minutes/main-motions.md

 <aside class="callout" role="complementary" markdown="1">
 NCMS makes
-it is easy
+it easy
 to [record main motions.](/ncms/main-motions)
 </aside>

 The description
-of the main motion
+of a main motion
 should include
 the final wording
 of the motion[^ronrfinalwording]